 You may have heard about the Japan travel bubble, and are wondering what it means for that trip you have been wanting to do.
-You might find yourself asking whether Japan’s borders have opened, and if 2020 or 2021 is a good time to travel to Japan.
+You might find yourself asking whether Japan’s borders have opened, and if 2021 is a good time to travel to Japan.

 Here’s a quick breakdown of what travel bubbles are—and whether Japan’s “bubble” applies to you at this stage of the COVID-19 pandemic.

 What are travel bubbles?

 “Travel bubbles” are being formed around the world, based on mutual agreements among countries that perceive each other as being relatively low-risk when it comes to COVID-19.

 In principle, residents of countries that agree to form a travel bubble (also known as a travel bridge, free travel zone, or corona corridor) are allowed to travel between the bubble countries, in some cases without having to go through all the quarantine procedures upon arrival.